12 Steps to an Easy Kitchen Declutter

 #2.
 Identify The Pain Point.

 There’s usually a reason that we choose to do a kitchen declutter, right?
-For example, I recently got some new pans from Caraway and I decided that I didn’t like them being stored on the countertops as much as I hoped.
+For example, I recently got some new pans from Caraway, and I decided that I didn’t like them being stored on the countertops as much as I hoped.

-Think about what problems or pain points your clutter might be causing you right now that’s bringing this need for a kitchen declutter to the foreground.
+Think about what problems or pain points your clutter might be causing you right now that are bringing this need for a kitchen declutter to the foreground.
 Is there something getting in your way?
 Maybe something that just doesn’t fit the way you want it to?
 That’s where you want to start!

 #3.
 Empty The First Cabinet.

 Start with the cabinet that relates to your pain point!
-So for me, this is the cabinet where we store all of our pans and appliances.
+So, for me, this is the cabinet where we store all of our pans and appliances.
 If you’re like me and have decided that you need to rearrange things, it really helps to start with a blank canvas.
 To do this, it’s best to remove EVERYTHING from the cabinet and spread it out on the counter.

 #4.
 Clean The Cabinet.